dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 * Now you can copy the `captus-clean_report.html` file to your laptop to see it

-#### THIS NEEDS TO BE TYPED IN A WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+#### THIS NEEDS TO BE TYPED IN A WINDOW ON YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
 JUST OPEN A NEW TERMINAL WINDOW.

 	scp -P 22110 $USERNAME@10.153.134.10:/data_tmp/$USERNAME/data/03_captus/01_clean_reads/captus-clean_report.html ~/Desktop